rolemadelen/minimalist-blog/src/blog/en/c.md

 nums.map((x) => x * 2); // [0, 2, 4, 6, 8, 10, 12];
 ```

-`map(callback)` function runs callback on each item and stores the data in a new array and returns when all items have been processed.
+The `map(callback)` function executes the callback function on each item of the array and stores the returned values in a new array.
+The function continues this process until all items have been processed, and finally returns the new array.

 ## Summary

-The `filter` function focuses on the selection of items from the original array while the `map` function focuses on creating a new array using the original data.
+The `filter` function is used to select specific items from the original array based on a condition, while the `map` function is used to create a new array by applying a transformation to each item of the original array.